 Medicare Advantage and Part D

-Not surprisingly, the popularity of Medicare Advantage plans varies significantly from one state to another, with only one percent of the Medicare population enrolled in Advantage plans in Alaska.
+Not surprisingly, the popularity of Medicare Advantage plans varies significantly from one state to another: Less than 2% of the Medicare population is enrolled in Advantage plans in Alaska.
 (There are no individual Medicare Advantage plans available at all in Alaska.
 People with Advantage coverage there have employer-sponsored Medicare Advantage plans.)
-Contrast that with 52% enrollment in Minnesota.
+But nearly 53% of Minnesota Medicare beneficiaries are enrolled in Advantage plans.

-Part D prescription drug plan availability differs from state to state as well, with the number of plans for sale in 2019 varying from 22 to 30, depending on the region.
-In addition, some states have only two premium-free (“benchmark”) prescription plans for low-income enrollees, while other states have as many as 10.
+Part D prescription drug plan availability differs from state to state as well, with the number of plans for sale in 2021 varying from 25 to 35, depending on the region.
+In addition, some states have only five premium-free (“benchmark”) prescription plans for low-income enrollees, while other states have as many as 10 (there are more benchmark plans available in 2021 than in prior years; some states only had two available benchmark plans as recently as 2019).

 Medigap is the only form of private coverage for Medicare beneficiaries that has no federally mandated annual open enrollment period.
 Medigap coverage is guaranteed issue for six months, starting when you’re at least 65 and enrolled in Medicare Part B. During that time, enrollees can select any Medigap plan available in their area, with no medical underwriting.